rust-lang/rust/text/0000-incremental-compilation.md

 In terms of the dependency graph, we would create one IR node representing the codegen unit.
 This would have the object code as an associated artifact.
 We would also have edges from each component of the codegen unit.
-As today. generic or inlined functions would not belong to any codegen unit, but rather would be instantiated anew into each codegen unit in which they are (transitively) referenced.
+As today, generic or inlined functions would not belong to any codegen unit, but rather would be instantiated anew into each codegen unit in which they are (transitively) referenced.